Sandeepmopidevi/Simple-Note-Taking-Application-Using-MERN/README.md

-# Note-Taking Application Using MERN Stack
+# Note Taking Application Using MERN Stack

 This project is a basic note-taking application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It allows users to create, read, update, and delete notes.